ABeastofPrey/DQN-retro-tensorflow/README.md

 ![algorithm](assets/dqn-v1.jpg)

 ## Networks
-Here is the nueron network portion of DQN-v2013, it has three convolutional layers and two ful-connetion layers.
+Here is the neuron network portion of DQN-v2013, it has three convolutional layers and two ful-connetion layers.
 The input is the original image from enviroment itself, and ouput is propability of each action of action space.

 ![networks](assets/networks.jpg)